 Downtown Denver's Grand Illumination

 WHERE: Downtown Denver

-This year's Grand Illumination of Downtown Denver features beautiful lighting displays at the City and County Building, Larimer Square, Denver Pavilions, Denver Union Station, Skyline Park, the 16th Street Mall and the historic D&F Tower.
+Downtown Denver's Grand Illumination features beautiful lighting displays at the City and County Building, Larimer Square, Denver Pavilions, Denver Union Station, Skyline Park, the 16th Street Mall and the historic D&F Tower.
 Downtown's unique holiday atmosphere is sure to get you in the holiday spirit.
 Festivities at Denver Union Station begin at 5:30 p.m., with a countdown to "light the lights" live with 9NEWS at approximately 6:30 p.m.

 Visits With Santa on Larimer Square